 Treatment for TMJ Dysfunction

-Mouth guards are plastic mouth pieces that fit over the upper and lower teeth.
-Mouth guards are used to lessen the effects of grinding or clenching and attempt to correct the bite by positioning the teeth correctly.
+Mouthguards are plastic mouth pieces that fit over the upper and lower teeth.
+Mouthguards are used to lessen the effects of grinding or clenching and attempt to correct the bite by positioning the teeth correctly.
+Getting a custom mouthguard from Dr. Sheen is a simple process.
+First, he will take impressions of your teeth to create a mold.
+Then a dental laboratory will fabricate it.
+At your next visit, you will try it on to make sure it fits and you are comfortable wearing it.

 Bite Correction Procedures

-If problems persist, Dr. Sheen is able to perform a bite correction procedure to treat TMJ dysfunction.
+If problems persist, your dentist in Annapolis, MD is able to perform a bite correction procedure to treat TMJ dysfunction.
 This often includes replacing missing teeth or inserting crowns or veneers, allowing the teeth to make proper contact.

-If you suffer from frequent headaches, make an appointment with Dr. Sheen of Annapolis.
+If you suffer from frequent headaches, or you have other dental concerns, don’t wait another day.
+Please schedule an appointment with Dr. Sheen of Annapolis today.
 A consultation and recommendation for treatments could correct your headaches forever.